roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-02 ****** byStoryTeller07© This time Geraldine energetically lapped at her mistress's pussy lips, sucking, rubbing, and eventually entering the wet tunnel with an enthusiastic wriggling of her tongue.
+This time Geraldine energetically lapped at her mistress's pussy lips, sucking, rubbing, and eventually entering the wet tunnel with an enthusiastic wriggling of her tongue.
 She used both hands too.

  She was furious, using the anger to drive her on.
 It looked to Miranda as though she were pleased to be allowed to pleasure her mistress.
 Geraldine was going at it with great fervor while hoping to distract the blackmailer from even thinking about telling her husband.